 Atherosclerosis (hardening of the arteries) starts when there are too many “free radicals” inside the blood vessels.
-This can be from high blood sugar, high levels of oxidized fats in the blood (from too many free radicals), low levels of homocysteine (an anti-inflammatory molecule), etc..
-These lead to damage of the inside surfaces of the blood vessels allowing buildup of plaque (including immune system cells) which increases chronic inflammation.
+This can be from high blood sugar, high levels of oxidized fats in the blood (from too many free radicals), etc..
+These lead to damage of the inside surfaces of the blood vessels allowing a buildup of plaque (including immune system cells) which increases chronic inflammation.
 This plaque narrows the inside of the blood vessels and can lead to complications like heart attacks.
 And after a heart attack, inflammation increases to even higher levels.

 Research is underway specifically targeting inflammation to try to reduce heart and blood vessel injury, reduce the worsening of heart disease, and to promote healing.